ironsoul0/indigo/README.md

 - Notifications about new grades
 - Notifications about new webworks
-- Reminds of upcoming lectures
+- Reminders of upcoming lectures
+- Anonymous chat

 ## 💻 Stack